Mold in Your Home

 The Institute of Medicine has linked indoor mold exposure to three health impacts:

-- Upper respiratory tract symptoms, cough, and wheeze (in otherwise healthy people)
+- Upper respiratory tract symptoms, cough, and wheezing (in otherwise healthy people)

 - Exacerbated asthma symptoms (in people with asthma)